 Here are two more okara recipes should you be interested!

 - Whisk egg, okara and chopped spring onion together in a mixing bowl.
-Whisk in flour, followed by soy milk to make a thick pancake consistency.
+Whisk in flour, followed by 75ml of soy milk, adding more soy milk to make a thick pancake consistency.
 Stir in salt, black pepper and sesame oil.

 - Heat a 10-inch non-stick pan over medium-low heat.
 Add in 1 tablespoon oil and pour in the batter.
 Cook for 4 to 5 minutes until golden-brown and crispy at the bottom.
 Flip the pancake, add in the remaining oil and cook until the other is golden brown as well, another 4 to 5 minutes.